 In the future, intelligence services might use the [internet of things] for identification, surveillance, monitoring, location tracking, and targeting for recruitment, or to gain access to networks or user credentials…

 Technology companies may already even be doing that.
-We’ll be seeing next week how valuable our data can be; but with internet-connected devices, something like your television can be gathering viewing habits or listening in to your conversations, picking up lots of juicy (potentially salable) information about you.
+We’ll be seeing next week how valuable our data can be; but with internet-connected devices, something like your television can be gathering viewing habits or listening in to your conversations, picking up and storing lots of juicy (potentially salable) information about you.
 It’s easy to become paranoid when faced with things like this.
 The important thing, though, is to stay informed, and to understand the risks – we’ll be seeing this a lot over the course of this course: in pretty much all aspects of digital technology, we’re faced with having to balance benefits against risks.
 Only through awareness of those risks can we make an informed choice, and/or press for legislation and greater security, lest we accidentally find ourselves inviting an Orwellian surveillance state into our living rooms.

 © University of York (author: Stephanie Jesper)